saguidjoyzel-cell/saguid-api-activity/README.md

 # RESTful API Activity - Joyzel H. Saguid
 # Best Practices Implementation
 1. Environment Variables
-Why did we put BASE_URI in .env instead of hardcoding it?
+**Why did we put BASE_URI in .env instead of hardcoding it?**
-Answer: To keep config secure and flexible across environments.
+Answer: We utilize .env to allow configuration alterations without modifying the code.

 2. Resource Modeling
 Why did we use plural nouns (e.g., /dishes) for our routes?